Boone County UMC Cluster

 The Boone County UMC Cluster has been successful reaching goals only attainable as a group, as opposed to limitations individually.
-In 2011 the cluster raised over $5,000 for the "What's For Lunch?" school program by the Shalom Community of South Lebanon which actually qualified that program to obtain a grant equal in size.
+Over the last sixyears we have raised more than $25,000 for the "Kid's Sack Lunch" school program by the Lebanon Community of Shalom helping children in need obtain nutritous meals while schools are not in session.

-The group is chaired by Tim Ottinger from Salem United Methodist Church of Zionsville, IN and meets monthly, usually the second Tuesday of each month at member locations.
+The group is co-chaired by Tim Ottinger from Salem UMC and meets monthly at member locations.

 For more information contact Mr. Ottinger at 317-873-4015 or firstname.lastname@example.org